Local Offer Q&A

 Each child at Phoenix Nursery has a designated key person.
 Their role is to develop trusting sensitive relationships with parents and children to enable respectful sharing of information.
 If you have any concerns about your child’s development you can discuss these with your child’s key person at any time or the designated SENCO (Luisa Erzingher).

 Ongoing observational assessments are made of all children by their key person and are linked to the Development Matters ages and stages of development.
 This in some cases identifies individual needs.
-Using these observations and next steps in your child’s learning journey and the Early Years Foundation Stage (the children’s curriculum) allows us to assess your child’s progress and determine whether their development is age appropriate and discuss this with the SENCO (Luisa Erzingher).
+Using these observations and assessments and the Early Years Foundation Stage (the children’s curriculum) allows us to assess your child’s progress and determine whether their development is age appropriate and discuss this with the SENCO (Luisa Erzingher).
 We have robust monitoring systems in place which monitor and review children’s development and progress through two year old checks, which can be shared with other professionals, half termly reviews of progress and parents evenings twice a year.

 If we have identified a possible individual need, we will discuss this with you, and plan with you to support your child’s learning and development together as a team.